callumflack/callum-flack-design/pages/_posts/the-instantaneous-language-of-beauty.md

 <Media ratio="9/16" image="/images/post-aesthetics-instapumps.jpg"/>

-## Irrational beauty matters more than we dare admit
+## Arrational beauty matters more than we dare admit

 Our arational response to beauty is the reason why advertising sells not to our intellect but to our emotional feelings: "you’ll feel better when you have this".
 It's why people will say "I'll know it when I see it" even though they can't explain what they're looking for.
 It's why a picture is worth a thousand words.
 It's what Buckminster Fuller meant when he said "if the solution is not beautiful, I know it is wrong."